HosseinPAI/Speech-Recognition-with-Transformer/README.md

 ### How to run this project:
 <p align="justify">
-You should follow these few steps to show the result, but we should be aware that the dataset size is massive, so training the model takes a lot of time, which depends on the number of epochs.
+You should follow these few steps to show the result, but you should be aware that the dataset size is massive, so training the model takes a lot of time, which depends on the number of epochs.
 </p>

 1. There is a **.sh** file in the project folder.
 Running the following command in the terminal downloads the [Voxforge dataset](http://www.voxforge.org/home/Downloads) into the project directory.
 It may take a couple of hours because it is more than 10 GB.